 For example, the following web address looks legitimate, but what you cannot see is that the letter i in microsoft.com is a Cyrillic character from the Ukrainian alphabet: www.microsoft.com

 An alert message appears when you click a link to a website that uses a potentially spoofed domain name.
 You can choose to visit the site, or you can click No on the alert message, which is what we recommend.

 You can learn more about online fraud in: Protect yourself from phishing schemes and other forms of online fraud.

 Minimize the risk of cyberbullying, help children use social networking sites more safely, and use parental controls in Microsoft products to help keep your family safer online: Microsoft Online Safety.

 If you know that a particular website is trustworthy, you can disable the alerts by adding the website to your Trusted Sites zone in Internet Explorer.
 Trusted sites can be on your organization's intranet, or sites that you learned about from trusted sources.

-In Internet Explorer version 5, 6, 7, 8, or 9, on the Tools menu, click Internet Options.
+In Internet Explorer, on the Tools menu, click Internet Options.

 On the Security tab, click Trusted sites, and then click Sites.

 In the Add this Web site to the zone box, type or select the address of the website, and then click Add.

 Note If you want Internet Explorer to verify that the server for each website in this zone is secure before you connect to any websites in this zone, select the Require server verification (https:) for all sites in this zone check box.